RuslanAgishev/udacity_flying_car/FCND-Motion-Planning/writeup_template.md

 ```

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
 Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
-Explain the code you used to accomplish this step.

-Define actions and weights for them:
+Define actions and weights for them, [src](https://github.com/RuslanAgishev/udacity_flying_car/blob/master/FCND-Motion-Planning/planning_utils.py#L58):
 ```python
 NORTH_WEST = (-1, -1, np.sqrt(2))
 NORTH_EAST = (-1, 1, np.sqrt(2))
 SOUTH_WEST = (1, -1, np.sqrt(2))
 SOUTH_EAST = (1, 1, np.sqrt(2))
 ```
-Check whether the actions are valid:
+Check whether the actions are valid, [src](https://github.com/RuslanAgishev/udacity_flying_car/blob/master/FCND-Motion-Planning/planning_utils.py#L83):
 ```python
 if (x - 1 < 0 or y - 1 < 0) or grid[x - 1, y - 1] == 1:
     valid_actions.remove(Action.NORTH_WEST)